Trioplane/ScreenEffects/README.md

   * `"ns:identifier"` - The identifier of the screen effect, the namespace is optional but recommended to be compatible with other packs.
   * `tps` - The frametime / fps of the screen effect, but in ticks.
 (1 second = 20 ticks)
   * `frame_count` - How much frames the screen effect has.
-  * `middle.frame` - Points to what frame the declared 'middle' is.
+  * `middle.frame (optional)` - Points to what frame the declared 'middle' is.
 This is useful for transition animations like tping the player when the screen is fully covered.
-  * `middle.callback` - The command to run when the 'middle' frame is ran.
+  * `middle.callback (optional)` - The command to run when the 'middle' frame is ran.
-  * `end.callback` - The command to run when the 'end' frame is ran.
+  * `end.callback (optional)` - The command to run when the 'end' frame is ran.
 This does not have a 'frame' property, this already runs once the animation ends.
   * `path` - The resource path of the font file with the number at the end omitted.

 > [!TIP]